Summary: Gossips sour Ben’s mood when he returns from a business trip; and he only wants to hear an explanation direct from the guilty party.

 Reaching forward to move a strand of blonde hair, “Marie…” Ben sat on the edge of the bed.

 Wrapping her arms around her husband was not enough to stop the cascade of tears nor prevent the sobs from seizing her small frame.

-Once his wife had settled, Ben searched for her hand to pull to his lips, alarmed to realize it was bandaged.
-“I take it you saw Paul?”
+Once his wife had settled, Ben searched for and pulled a bandaged hand to his lips.
+Shaking his head, he said the only thing he could, “I take it you saw Paul?”

 “Twice.”
 Comforted by her husband’s presence.
 “He said it was only sprained.”